Lachanophobia: Understanding the Fear of Vegetables

 Mindfulness

 Often used in DBT, practicing mindfulness and meditation can be done at any time, alone or in a group setting, to help the patient focus on breathing calmly.
-Regularly practicing meditation has been known to help a patient cope with their phobia, de-stress, and to think clearer.
+Regularly practicing meditation has been known to help a patient cope with their phobia, de-stress, and think clearer.
 Doing so helps the person suffering from lachanophobia to calm down before a panic attack strikes.

 Additionally, practicing regular mindfulness may help someone with lachanophobia during a panic attack.
 By redirecting their attention to calming effects and various sensations of breathing, mindfulness can reduce the amount of mental anguish experienced at a moment of anxiety influx.